sanbec/First-Column-Featured-Image/readme.txt

 == Upgrade Notice ==

-Updated output if a post has no featured image
+SVG image for posts with no featured image.

 == Changelog ==

+= 1.2.0 =
+* new: svg image for posts with no featured image
+* improved: better code

 = 1.1.5 =
 * improved: output for posts with no featured image